EGLA Evaluation Process

 - Climate Change & Energy Performance

-- Biodiversity & Land Use
+- Nature, Biodiversity & Sustainable Land Use

-- Waste Management & Green Economy
+- Waste and Circular Economy

-- Citizen participation and public awareness
+- Describe citizen participation and public awareness

-The European Green Leaf application form also includes a ‘City Introduction and Context section’, where you are asked to briefly present your city, indicating the main challenges it faces and how you deal with them.
+The European Green Leaf Award application form also includes a ‘City Introduction and Context section’, where you are asked to briefly present your city, indicating the main challenges it faces and how you deal with them.

 A Good Practice Section is also included at the end of the application form where cities are invited to submit three good practices they are undertaking across three different environmental topic areas.

 A panel of internationally acknowledged experts assesses the application forms submitted by each city.
 This includes qualitative evaluations and a peer review of each application based on the six topic areas above.

 |Sustainable Urban Mobility||Dr. Ian Skinner|

 |Mr. Alex Minshull|